-- A new or readmitted may begin to receive the Presidential Scholarship when they are enrolled in their full-time nursing semester. - Readmitted students will be based on meeting a 3.0 GPA from their last full-time nursing semester in their previous enrollment. - Meet Satisfactory Standards of Professional Conduct.
+- A new or readmitted person may begin to receive the Presidential Scholarship when they are enrolled in their full-time nursing semester. - Readmitted student's eligibility will be based on meeting a 3.0 GPA from their last full-time nursing semester in their previous enrollment. - Meet Satisfactory Standards of Professional Conduct.